wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain/readme.md

 ## Account

 Waves uses an account-based model.
 Each transaction is created on behalf of an account, all assets and data are associated with the account.
 An account has a pair of cryptographically bound keys: a private key that the account uses to sign transactions, and a public key that allows anyone to verify the signature.
-[More about account](/en/blockchain/account/).
+[More about account](/en/blockchain/account/)

-To create an account, store keys and sign transactions, you can use the following applications: [Waves.Exchange](https://waves.exchange/), developed by Waves.Exchange team; [WavesFX](https://wavesfx.github.io/) developed by WavesFX team; [Waves Keeper](/en/ecosystem/waves-keeper/) developed by Waves team; other.
+To create an account, store keys and sign transactions, you can use applications such as [Waves.Exchange](https://waves.exchange/), developed by Waves.Exchange team; [WavesFX](https://wavesfx.github.io/) developed by WavesFX team; [Waves Keeper](/en/ecosystem/waves-keeper/) developed by Waves team; other.

 ![](./_assets/interaction.png)